 Cannabidiol (CBD) oil has a myriad of benefits associated with the chemical compound.
 For starters, it’s known to help those with seizures who suffer from rare cases of epilepsy like the Lennox-Gastaut and Dravet syndromes.
 And quite a few states placed legislation on the books to allow those patients access to CBD oil before it was legalized with the passing of the Agriculture Improvement Act of 2018.

-You’ll also find studies that show CBD assists with pain, muscle spasms, sleeping disorders, lowering blood pressure, and lots of other complications.
+You’ll also find studies that show CBD assists with discomfort, muscle spasms, sleeping disorders, lowering blood pressure, and lots of other complications.
 And there are even a few clinical trials in progress proving how CBD treats certain skin conditions.

 Will CBD Get You High?

 While the majority of rhetoric read on the internet states that CBD is a non-psychoactive substance, it’s a misnomer.
-Cannabidiol is a psychoactive compound—which is why it helps alleviate stress and anxiety in people who take it—but it is a non-intoxicating substance.
+Cannabidiol is a psychoactive compound—which is why it helps alleviate stress in people who take it—but it is a non-intoxicating substance.
 So if you use CBD, you won’t get high off it, unlike the properties of its cannabinoid-compound-cousin THC.

 The CBD compound is derived from the industrial hemp plant.
 While industrial hemp is still part of the cannabis family, it’s a variety of Cannabis sativa that has a low percentage of THC inside it.
 In fact, all of the industrial hemp grown in the US has a maximum of 0.3% THC.
 And that means it’s impossible to feel any psychotropic effects from smoking or ingesting hemp products.

 Will CBD Cause You to Fail a Drug Screen?